Canadian Fire Rescue College

 • Stay at the college dorm facilities.
 Accommodations are included with tuition.

 • Receive Pro-Board testing.
-If successful, you will be eligible to receive IFSAC and Pro-Board certifications for NFPA 1140 Firefighter Level I. Note* The province of Alberta is currently not accredited to the NFPA 1140 Level II, therefore only the Level I portion of the program is covered during the practical and testing.
+If successful, you will be eligible to receive IFSAC and Pro-Board certifications for NFPA 1140 Firefighter Level I.

 The BCWS S100 Wildland Fire Fighter Training program is delivered in traditional format, meaning that the entirety of the course is delivered in-person.